 We sat on a large rock and waited for a bus or a taxi.
 Several taxis went by either going the wrong way or full.
 Finally a bus came down the hill empty and we got on since the driver said it was only going five minutes down the road before turning around and coming back to go up the hill.
 The bus seemed to collect a lot of day workers from the area and got pretty crowded.
 Good thing we boarded when it was going the wrong way.
 Buses end up cheek by jowl full and I prefer to be seated.
 One of the “German” girls from the Monkey hut asked about the curved illusion tract we were accosting people with and we got talking.
 She was born in Nashville and had lived in the Netherlands for fifteen years and was in Nicaragua as a med student with her three friends.
 They had been working at a hospital in Leon since November and were taking a break before going back to work some more.
 Even the Netherland born girls spoke way better English than I do Spanish.

 The bus was going to Masaya so when it reached the main highway we got off and waited for a bus to Granada.
 One only a little bit full stopped before the other bus had pulled onto the highway and the four Dutch girls, Juanita and I all shoehorned into the microbus.
 Its final stop was a few blocks west and south of the market so we walked until we hit the market asked a vendor about banana chips and were offered some at double the going rate and declined.
-Bought some at half the price on our way back to the motel.
+Bought some at half the price on our way back to the hotel.

 We were still full from lunch so we decided on a supper of ice cream only, from the Eskimo across from our hotel and ate that in the room watching Wheel of Fortune and Jeopardy!
 We have a TV at home, but CBC shut down the transmitter year before last so we normally don’t watch much TV.
 Wheel and Jeopardy! are in English, but almost all that we watch are in one language (usually English) with subtitles (usually Spanish).
 I find that really helpful for building vocabulary and understanding of idioms.

 I am reminded of a Buddy Tale of a friend who brought his bride from India and told her to watch television while he was at work to improve her English skills.
 She had all the doors locked and wanted bars on the windows.
-He figured why when he realized she was watching the “local news” on Detroit based cable channels.
+He figured out why when he realized she was watching the “local news” on Detroit based cable channels.
 Detroit has a somewhat higher crime and murder rate than small town Saskatchewan.

 Thursday – January 9